-This module introduces students to the reception of the Old Testament in Africa, inculcating a clear understanding of threshold concepts of hermeneutics, interpretation and method.
-They will also do an overview of developments in biblical interpretation in Africa since the late 18th century, analysing in greater detail the nature of interpretation and hermeneutical presuppositions that form the crux of Old Testament studies.
-Also, various approaches to an academic reading of the Old Testament in Africa will be identified and explored.
+This module is an introduction to the reception of the Old Testament in Africa, inculcating a clear understanding of threshold concepts of hermeneutics, interpretation, and method in Africa, and analysing the nature of interpretation and hermeneutical presuppositions that form the crux of Old Testament studies.
+It offers an overview of developments in biblical interpretation in Africa since the late 18th century.
+Various approaches to an academic reading of the Old Testament in Africa are identified and explored.
 The module concludes by establishing and delineating various methods of contextual interpretation in Old Testament studies in Africa.